jasherai/chef-workflow-wiki/environment-variables.md

 hell of a drug.

 The code that does this is less than ideal.
-If you change this, be sure the subnet definition always ends in `.0`.
+If you change this, be sure the subnet definition always ends in `.0` -- for example, `192.168.1.0`.
 Also, it only does /24 right now.
 Sorry.

 AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
 -------------------------------------------